Wallets, Blockchains & Bridges

 What is a "Seed Phrase"?

 A Seed Phrase is a mnemonic representation of your public and private key.
-With these 12 to 24 words (in correct order) you can restore access to your crypto address (or several addresses) without having to remember a two long strings (your private and public key) of randomly looking characters.
+With these 12 to 24 words (in correct order) you can restore access to your crypto address (or several addresses) without having to remember two long strings of randomly looking characters (your private and public key).

 If someone gets their hands on your seed phrase they can access your crypto.
 There are two rules to seed phrases: